Japanese horror: Anime and manga

 Horror manga are a modern evolution of serialized stories produced as texts in wood block print form during the Edo period.
 These graphic novels usually deal in historical tropes of horror that are based on Buddhism rokudo (six realms) and the frightening notion of fluidity, that one can move between these realms unintentionally, like moving between heaven, earth and hell, and non-duality, that the realms are intermingled.

 Some popular Japanese horror films are based on these manga, including Tomie (1998), based on Tomie by Junji Ito; Uzumaki (2000), based on Uzumaki by Junji Ito; and Premonition (2004), based on Kyōfu Shinbun by Jirō Tsunoda.

 Examples of horror anime television series include Death Note, Yamishibai: Japanese Ghost Stories and Boogiepop Phantom.

 Video games

-Examples of Japanese horror video games include the survival horror franchises Resident Evil, Silent Hill, Corpse Party and Fatal Frame; the horror action games Ghost House, Castlevania and The House of the Dead.
+Many horror video game franchises created by Japanese companies have become massively successful and widely influential, most notably Castlevania, Fatal Frame, Resident Evil, Silent Hill, The House of the Dead, and Onimusha.
+There are also many J-RPGs like Corpse Party, Yume Nikki, and Ao Oni.